-In case of a dental emergency , Petit Smiles is always available to help.
+In case of a dental emergency, we always have a Pediatric Dentist available to help upon request.

 Knocked Out or Broken Tooth

 Have your child bite on a clean folded cloth or gauze for fifteen minutes and make sure he/she is resting.
 Repeat this if necessary.
 Avoid high impact exercise for the remainder of the day.
 If in pain, contact your Pediatric Dentist of choice or our office.